 Forests play a critical role in mitigating climate change by capturing carbon dioxide and storing carbon within soils and forest biomass.

-Forest management actions are necessary to support maintaining or enhancing the forest carbon sink, which offset about 15 percent of total U.S. fossil fuel emissions.
-Management actions can be designed to maintain existing carbon stocks or enhance sequestration capacity while providing co-benefits for other sustainable resource management objectives, such as timber supply, wildlife habitat, or water quality.
+Forest management actions are often necessary to maintain or enhance the forest carbon sink, which offsets about 15 percent of total U.S. fossil fuel emissions annually.
+Management actions can be designed to enhance sequestration rates or to maintain or increase existing forest carbon stocks by preventing carbon losses.
+These management actions also can support other desired co-benefits for resource management objectives, such as timber supply, wildlife habitat, or water quality.

 Adaptation in Action

-Learn more about the Adaptation Strategies and Approaches for forest carbon management
+Learn more about the Menu of Adaptation Strategies and Approaches for Forest Carbon Management:

-Find real-world adaptation demonstration projects that have used this tool in planning:
+Find real-world adaptation demonstration projects that have used the carbon menu to test new ideas and actions in planning:

 Minnesota Department of Natural Resources: Split Rock Lighthouse State Park